-The Fort Myers personal injury attorneys at Goldberg Noone, LLC, has handled many parking lot crashes over the past 18 years.
+The Fort Myers personal injury attorneys at Goldberg Noone Abraham, has handled many parking lot crashes over the past 18 years.
 Our experience has shown that there are several factors that may come into play in the case of someone suffering a serious injury in a parking lot crash:

 - Overall parking lot layout and design